 The proposed severance conforms to the Regional Official Plan because the lands are located within the built-up area which is the planned focus of residential intensification and redevelopment over the long term.
-The proposed dwelling, together with the required zoning by-law provisions is compatible with the existing surrounding neighbourhood from a land use and housing perspective.
+The proposed lot is compatible with the existing surrounding neighbourhood from a land use, housing and urban design perspective.